 - Emergency contact cards in hard copy and/or electronic formats that provide emergency service information for all travelers

 - Vetting of third party providers and university partners to include reviewing on-site emergency protocols, availability of health services

 - Vetting of recommended international health insurance plans and/or individual health insurance plans (if applicable)

-- Mandatory Study Abroad Orientation Program that involves a health and safety overview as well as topical breakout sessions for first time travelers and cultural transition
+- Mandatory Study Abroad Orientation Program that involves a health and safety overview, cultural readiness, as well as topical breakout sessions.

-- Emergency response drills with Program Leaders and Millersville stakeholders
+- Emergency response drills with Program Leaders and Millersville campus stakeholders

-- Encouraging travelers to have a working cell phone while on-site that is not dependent on WiFi
+- Encouraging travelers to have a working cell phone while traveling that is not dependent on WiFi

 1. Secure immediate safety.

 2. Contact local emergency services.
 Know the local equivalent of 911 so that you can get immediate emergency assistance.
 To find the local emergency phone numbers in the country you will be visiting, go to travel.state.gov/destination and search for your country-specific information.

 3. Notify your on-site contacts.
 Know how to reach your host institution, program provider, work placement supervisor, or host family.
 You should contact this person(s) as soon as you are able so that they may assist you quickly with local resources.

 4. Contact the Office of International Programs & Services.